Wills, Living Wills, Power of Attorney

 Begins With Creating a Living Will

 A last will and testament is the most familiar and most important part of one’s estate plan.
-A will allows you to express your legal wishes regarding your property and dependents after death.
+A will allows you to express your legal wishes regarding your property and dependents after death, and avoid requiring your family to need a probate attorney.
 This includes:

 • Giving directives as to who gets your property upon your death